Current as of August 2015 | Download print version (in PDF)

 1st Floor, Budapest 1052

 Those PBOs that acquired their status based on the previous law on PBOs (Act CLVI/1997) had to re-apply and qualify based on new criteria before May 31, 2014, in order to retain this status (See Section III.B, infra).
+As such, by 2015 the percentage of PBOs likely declined from 55%.

 Under Act CLXXI/2011 Section 2, point 22, "direct political activity" includes "political activity undertaken for the benefit of a political party, nomination of candidates during the Parliamentary election or to the county or metropolitan local government council (including the capital Budapest), nomination of a member of the European Parliament, nomination to the council of a city with county rights, and nomination of a mayor.”
 However, “the nomination of mayor or nomination at the local and minority local government election by certain minority organizations determined by law are not considered as direct political activity.”